Ariana-Anaya/Ariana-Anaya/README.md

 ## 👩‍💻 About Me

 When I'm not bringing ideas to life through code, you'll find me:
-- At a live show or concert
+- 🎫 At a live show or concert
-- Having game night with friends
+- 🎮 Having game night with friends
-- Catching the newest movie and logging it on letterboxd (AMC Stubs A-List = best hack 🎬)
+- 🎬 Catching the newest movie and logging it on letterboxd (AMC Stubs A-List = best hack)

 ---